mazarbaloch/UEF-AILab-2021/lab1/README.md

 - Transform the feature array y to a binary array 0 or 1
 - Split the arrays into training and test arrays (4 resulting arrays)

-## Task 3
+## Task 3: Gradient Descent
-- Load the GD_Example.txt into a numpy array, from the data folder of this repo.
-- Plot the data points
+- Implement Sigmoid activation function.
+[Activation Functions](https://en.wikipedia.org/wiki/Activation_function).
-- Implement the cost function
+- Implement a Prediction function
-- Using gradient descent algorithm with 500 iterations, find the best fitting line characterized by: 𝑚𝑥 + 𝑏. (determine m and b)
+- Generate random data by using make_blobs function from [scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.make_blobs.html)
+- Split the data into training and test sets
+- Use gradient descent algorithm to iteratively evaluate your parameters and compute loss and minimize the loss.
+- Use the gradient descent to classify the generated data.
-- Plot the final fitting line alongside with the scattered data points.
+- Plot the data points and training loss.
+- Use classification report from [scikit-learn] (https://scikit-learn.org/stable/modules/model_evaluation.html#classification-report) to display evaluation results.